-Where to Rent Skis & Snowboards | Advice from the Experts
+Ski Rentals Near Me?
+Where to Rent Skis & Snowboards in Whistler

 Early Season (November – December)

 Conditions: Early season means that despite lots of snow falling from the sky, there isn’t that much of it on the ground yet.
 Rocks and trees are still exposed in places.
-And you may find some runs still closed due to lack of snow, especially in November
+And you may find some runs still closed due to lack of snow, especially in November.

 The extra width and rockered shape will help you float effortlessly over the pow (rather than falling gracelessly through it).
-And we’d definitely recommend renting in the early season.
+And we’d recommend renting in the early season.
 No one wants to ruin their favourite pair of skis on a poorly covered rock.

 High Season (January – February)